- Find a Trail

 I liked this trail a lot.
 It is easy to get to and has numerous parking locations along it.
 The map doesn't show any restrooms, but there are Port-A-Potties available.
 It is almost exactly half in the shade and half in full sun.
 The trail is relatively flat and paved.
 It is wide, so there's lots of room for everyone.
 It goes along a lake, a river, and a canal, so there is always something interesting to look at.
 I needed a little more time on the bike, so I took some of the cut-offs into Valley Ranch and Las Colinas and rode on nice, mostly empty streets to add on some miles.

-The Katy Trail in Dallas is one premier urban trail, linking the business district with recreational opportunities, shopping, and urban residents.
-The ...
+The Katy Trail in Dallas is a premier urban trail, linking the business district with recreational opportunities, shopping, and residential...

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!